Tholi Prema (2018 film): Soundtrack

 This film has six songs composed by S. Thaman.
 The audio launch has been held in Hyderabad on 20 January 2018 through Aditya Music.

 Release

 Tholi Prema was released theatrically on 10 February 2018.
-The film later was dubbed in Hindi under the same title and Tamil as Manathil Nindraval - both in 2019.
+The film later was dubbed in Hindi under the same title and Tamil as Manathil Nindraval - both in 2019, while a Kannada dub titled Modalne Preethi was released in 2023.

 Reception

 Critical reception

 Hemanth Kumar in his review for the Firstpost, gave 4 out of 5 stars and felt that the film is "not just a love story, but an experience", thereby praising the performances of the lead actors and lauded Venky Atluri in his directorial debut.
 Janani K in her review for India Today gave 3 out of 5 stars calls the film "refreshing to watch" and quoted the performances of Tej and Khanna as "incredible".
 Neeshita Nyayapati in her review for the Times of India, gave 3.5 out of 5 stars and called the film "an easy-breezy ride and purely for the romantic millennials.
 Give it a chance this weekend, it might just impress you with its big ol’ dose of reality".